Makual/course_project_3rd/README.md

+The project was developed as a prototype of a CTG monitoring system.
+It combines signal processing, real-time stream emulation, report generation, and a neural network model for fetal hypoxia risk prediction.

 # CTG Monitoring API

 A FastAPI service that simulates a CTG monitor for fetal heart rate and uterine activity analysis.
 It supports streaming data points and periodic annotations, which makes it useful for demos, testing, and integration with a frontend client.